wavefrontHQ/docs/pages/doc/logging_faq.md

     ```
     {% include note.html content="If you get the following error message: **Failed to connect to localhost port 2878: Connection refused**, the problem is likely that the proxy is not running." %}

-1. Verify that the data that is sent from the Log Shipper to the proxy is then sent by the proxy to the Wavefront service, as follows:
+1. Verify that the data that is sent from the log shipper to the proxy is then sent by the proxy to the Wavefront service, as follows:
     1. Log in to your Wavefront instance.
     1. On the toolbar, click **Logs**.
     1. In the Log Browser, click **applications** under **All Tags**.
     1. Click **test_application** (or the value of the application tag in the log message you sent).

-* If the proxy is sending data but you don't see your log data, check that the Logs Shipper is configured correctly.
+* If the proxy is sending data but you don't see your log data, check that the log shipper is configured correctly.
 * If you don't see the data, check your proxy configuration and ensure, for example, that the port and URL are correct.